jidongxiao/CSCI1200-DataStructures/hws/online_dating/README.md

 ## Program Requirements & Submission Details

 This assignment has some unique requirements: In this assignment, you are required to create and manipulate linked lists using nodes, **you are not allowed to use the std::list library.
-You are not allowed to define a List class or an iterator class.
+You are not allowed to define an iterator class.
 You are not allowed to use any data structures we have not learned so far.**

 There is no requirement on whether your linked lists should be singly-linked lists, or doubly-linked lists.
 It is your design choice, but you must store all the users in a linked list, where each node of the linked list represents one user.
 For example, you can define your node like this if you decide to use doubly-linked lists: